 - Using The Shuffle for toddler night weaning

 Here in the United States we call “controlled crying” Ferberizing.
-Dr. Ferber doesn’t like his name being used as a verb, which I don’t blame him, so out of respect for him, I call it “timed checks”.
-However, I support you if you don’t feel comfortable leaving their baby or toddler to cry it out alone in their crib or bed.
+Dr. Ferber doesn’t like his name being used as a verb, so out of respect for him, let’s call it “timed checks”.
+Many parents don’t feel comfortable leaving their baby or toddler to cry it out alone in their crib or bed.
 That’s what started The Sleep Lady Shuffle.

 With any sleep coaching method, what’s most important is that you pick the method that is the right match for your child’s temperament, your parenting philosophies, and the method that you can follow through with consistently.

 If you already know that timed checks are not going to work for you, then you have nothing to lose by trying something gentler, like The Sleep Lady Shuffle, which is a method more like fading.

 Fading is a sleep method term that means a gradual reduction in parental intervention.
 The basic goal with fading is to help minimize the crying and frustration your child experiences, while allowing him to learn to fall asleep on his own.
 With fading, it’s a gradual but deliberate transition that helps babies take, for lack of a better term, the baby steps of sleep and self-soothing.

 When you do the Sleep Lady Shuffle you’ll stay with your child, offering physical and verbal reassurance until they’re asleep.
 Every few nights, you move a few feet farther away from your child, thus intervening less and less in their falling asleep.
 You may already know a little bit about this method, but you can certainly read more about it in the book and on the blog.

 Wondering about night weaning?

 Read: Night Weaning After Six Months: How to Gently End Night Feedings